Further Reading

 Ric Berman’s history of the origins of the 1723 Constitutions explains the Enlightenment principles embedded in one of Freemasonry’s most seminal documents and provides the political and social context.
 The book contains pen portraits of the main protagonists and expands on many of the issues discussed on this website.

-Its is available at The Shop at Freemasons’ Hall, Lewis Masonic, and online at Amazon.
+It and the other books mentioned are available at The Shop at Freemasons’ Hall, Lewis Masonic, and online at Amazon.

 “Freemasonry is one of the oldest and most widespread voluntary organisations in the world.
 Over the course of three centuries men (and women) have organized themselves socially and voluntarily under its name.
 With a strong sense of liberation, moral enlightenment, cosmopolitan openness and forward-looking philanthropy, freemasonry has attracted some of the sharpest minds in history and has created a strong platform for nascent civil societies across the globe.
 With the secrecy of internally communicated knowledge, the clandestine character of organization, and the enact of rituals and the elaborate use of symbols, freemasonry has also opened up feelings of distrust, as well as allegations of secretiveness and conspiracy.